Personal Injury Claim

 If there is any chance the insurance company or court could judge against you, using a lawyer is the wiser choice.
 If you lose the case, you will not receive payment for your injuries, which can put you in a financial debacle and possibly lead to further complications.
 A lawyer will collect the information necessary to prove cause beyond a reasonable doubt to ensure a fair judgment.

 If your claim cannot be settled out of court, it is best to hire a lawyer.
-An experienced lawyer knows court rules and is able to deliver your case in a clear way that demonstrates your need for and right to compensation.
+An experienced personal injury lawyer in Fort Myers knows court rules and is able to deliver your case in a clear way that demonstrates your need for and right to compensation.